 New & Used Lincoln Continental: In Depth

-The Continental name at first was a brand until itself, christened in the World War II era as a personal car for Edsel Ford, and later produced in limited numbers.
-After the war, Ford revived the name and applied it to a stunning, expensive two-seat roadster dubbed the Mark II.
-The Continental brand was absorbed into Lincoln, and ran through Roman numerals as it grew ever larger, becoming a more direct rival for more popularly priced Cadillacs of the day.
+Before the 2017 rebirth, the Continental had essentially become a long-wheelbase Ford Taurus from 1988 through the 2002 model year.
+But the name began as a brand unto itself, christened in the World War II era as a personal car for Edsel Ford, and produced in limited numbers just before and after the war.
+Ford revived the name in 1956 and applied it to a stunning, expensive Lincoln two-door hardtop coupe dubbed the Mark II.

 With its 1988 redesign, the Continental found a new niche, as a spin-off of the wildly successful Taurus.
-Given its own smooth but less radical shape distinct from the Taurus, the longer, long-wheelbase Continental also came with front-wheel drive and, pointedly, no V-8 engine.
+Given its own smooth and less radical shape to distinguish it from the Taurus, the longer, long-wheelbase Continental also came with front-wheel drive--but, pointedly, no V-8 engine.
 Ford's 3.8-liter V-6 did the honors, through a four-speed automatic transmission.
-This well-received edition was sold through the 1994 model year.
+This edition was relatively well received, and sold through the 1994 model year.

-The Continental still was perceived, though, as a car for older drivers.
-And as Ford began to absorb European luxury brands in the late 1990s, the business case for the Continental was made to make less sense.
-Ford announced the end of Continental production in 2002, and the final models rolled off the assembly line in that year.
+As Ford began to absorb storied European luxury brands in the late 1990s, the business case for the Continental made less and less sense.
+Ford announced the end of Continental production in 2002, and the final models rolled off the assembly line that year.